 STEP 5 :

-Try to win a champ shirt!
+Try to win a champ shirt and have fun!

 Registering for an Intramural Sports activity is simple!
 Before registering, it is important that you understand the divisions offered and that you know which division you would like to register for before paying the registration fee.
 Most divisions are restricted to certain types of participants, however, independent divisions are not restricted.
 Smaller divisions may have fewer available playing dates and times compared to a larger division .
 Playing days and times should be viewed online prior to registering.